 - Mix in the chopped pecans and orange zest.

 - Pour the dough into the pan.
 It will be quite thick, and won't look like there's enough.
-It's OK!
-Carefully spread the dough to the edges of the pan, making sure there are no areas of the pan left bare.
+Spread the dough to the edges of the pan, making sure there are no areas of the pan left bare.

 Hint: Make the orange glaze while the bars are baking so that it's ready to pour on the bars as soon as they come out of the oven.
 As the bars cool, the glaze will solidify.
 Before cutting, it's best to let the bars rest for a few hours until the glaze is firm.